 - The whole site's attitude towards Toy Story 3.
 From the chart satirizing its Tear Jerker status, to defending it against Armond White, to the all around affection they seem to show for it (both users and contributors).
 Seeing this otherwise cynical site have such a soft spot for a movie about talking toys is quite heartwarming indeed.

-I dunno why, but at #2 of People From Your Past Who Will Haunt You on Facebook, I gave an audible "aww~" when I read to What They'll Mean, expecting another snarky answer, but instead getting "How are you?
+- #2 of People From Your Past Who Will Haunt You on Facebook, is bound to give audible "aww~"s on the What They'll Mean part, expecting another snarky answer, but instead getting "How are you?
 I'd really like to hear from you because you're a great person."
-Why are weirdos such nice and friendly god damn people?

 But family's not just your gene packet, it's the people who put your well-being ahead of theirs because you'd do the same for them.
 It's the people you don't worry about getting mad at because no matter how much you scream and swear you know you love each other.
 It's your clan, and you don't ask each other to be someone else or accept less in life.
 Instead you work yourself to the bone for them, because when bastards single you out, they're the ones who stand by you, even when fear-mongers tell them they'll go to Hell for it.
 And if that's who's in Hell, I'd rather go there than Heaven.

 - Robert Brockway, after a very bad week, jokingly post an article asking for money and promising ridiculous prizes for people who donated.
 So many people asked him where the donate button was that he made it a real thing, and he got a ton of positive responses.

 - When Is It Too Soon To Make Fun of a Tragedy?, a very moving piece about the death of Amy Winehouse is quite moving.